IMSDcrueoft/VectorSkipList/README.md

 - Dynamically adjusts block capacities (4 to 64 elements)
 - Automatically manages skip list levels based on element count
 - Provides both logical and physical deletion
+- Compared to the red-black tree of std::map, VSL's memory footprint is lower

 ## Usage